mftutui/configuracoes-gateway-ttn/README.md

 * Start the *service*

-Execute the following lines to run the script who will keep the gateway up in *background* whenever the RPi is connected:
+Execute the following commands to run the script that will keep the gateway up in *background* whenever the RPi is connected:
 ```
 $ sudo systemctl daemon-reload
 $ sudo systemctl enable gateway